Last Updated: August 13th, 2019

 - Only act on written instructions of the Data Controller (i.e. customer set out in a Data Processing Agreement).

-- Implement technical and organisational measures to ensure the adequate protection of Customer’s Personal Data, which measures shall fulfil the requirements of the GDPR and specifically its Article 32.
+- Implement technical and organizational measures to ensure the adequate protection of Customer’s Personal Data, which measures shall fulfil the requirements of the GDPR and specifically its Article 32.

 - Notify Data Controller, without undue delay, if Onapsis becomes aware of breaches of the protection of personal data and to the data protection authorities within 72 hours.